 If the time constraints of raising a puppy seem too much, an older rescue dog may better fit your needs.

-I have children, how are Corgis & Shelties with Children?
+I have children, how are your dogs/your breeds with children?

 Generally, they are usually very good with children, if the kids are not too aggressive and are considerate of the dog.
-Early socialization at the breeder’s place of business and early basic training also help.
-All our puppies are raised in home with my children I have a 1 and a 2 year old.Both breeds can be wonderful family dogs, however parents need to be aware of a few precautions.
+Early socialization at the breeders' homes and early basic training also help.
+A lot of our puppies/dogs are raised in home with children.
+Our chosen breeds can be wonderful family dogs, however parents need to be aware of a few precautions.
 First and foremost, children need to be taught how to interact with a dog.
 Each year many children are victims of dog bites and this can be due to ongoing mistreatment of the dog by children or because the dog and family were not properly matched by the breeder or rescue.
 A responsible breeder or rescue organization will make sure that any puppy they place with children is temperamentally suited for an active family.
 Many dogs become homeless due to the fact that an adult has added a dog to the family for the wrong reasons:

 As a gift to a child with the expectation that the child will be the primary caretaker.